GSA-TTS/identity-site/content/_help/verify-your-identity/phone-number._en.md

 ## You cannot verify your identity with:
 - International numbers and numbers in some U.S. territories
-- Google voice or similar VOIP (Voice Over Internet Protocol) numbers
+- Google voice or similar VoIP (Voice over Internet Protocol) numbers
 - Premium rate (toll) numbers

 ## If you cannot complete this step